MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/06-video-indexer.md

 First, you'll need to sign into the Video Indexer portal and upload a video.

-> **Tip**: If the Video Indexer page is slow to load in the hosted lab environment, use your locally installed browser.
-You can switch back to the hosted VM for the later tasks.

-1. In your browser, open the Video Indexer portal at `https://www.videoindexer.ai`.
+1. In your browser, open the [Video Indexer portal](https://www.videoindexer.ai) at `https://www.videoindexer.ai`.
 1. If you have an existing Video Indexer account, sign in.
 Otherwise, sign up for a free account and sign in using your Microsoft account (or any other valid account type).
 If you have difficulty signing in, try opening a private browser session.
 1. In a new tab, download the Responsible AI video by visiting `https://aka.ms/responsible-ai-video`.
 Save the file.
 1. In Video Indexer, select the **Upload** option.
 Then select the option to **Browse for files**, select the downloaded video, and click **Add**.
 Change the default name to **Responsible AI**, review the default settings, select the checkbox to verify compliance with Microsoft's policies for facial recognition, and upload the file.